JoseQuintas/hwgui_fork/utils/designer/Readme.txt

 Open an XML form file created on Windows, so most elements are not visible.
 This severe bug must be fixed at first.
+Also some function calls exited with core dumps or array bound errors.

 A special comment by A. Kressin:
 Support of prg sources in the Designer is outdated.
 I recommend to use Designer's xml forms only.